 Under the 2020 Credit Facility (as defined in Note 9), the Company is required to maintain compliance with certain financial covenants (see Note 9).
-As of March 31, 2022, the Company was in compliance with its financial covenants.
-Due to the impact of market conditions on its forecast, including supply chain disruptions, higher costs, and other geopolitical instabilities and disputes, the Company projects it may not maintain compliance with its financial covenants under the 2020 Credit Facility, as amended, for the quarters ended June 30, 2022 and September 30, 2022.
+As of June 30, 2022, the Company was in compliance with its financial covenants.
+Due to the impact of market conditions, including supply chain disruptions, higher costs, and other geopolitical instabilities and disputes, the Company projects it may not maintain compliance with its financial covenants under the 2020 Credit Facility, as amended, for the quarter ended September 30, 2022.
 Failure to remain in compliance would be an event of default that would permit the Lenders (as defined in Note 9) to accelerate the maturity of the 2020 Credit Facility.
-As of the date of the issuance of these condensed consolidated financial statements, the Company currently does not have sufficient cash on hand or available liquidity to repay the outstanding balance of \$355.5 million as of March 31, 2022, in the event the debt is accelerated.
+As of the date of the issuance of these condensed consolidated financial statements, the Company does not have sufficient cash on hand or available liquidity to repay the outstanding balance of \$340.5 million as of June 30, 2022 in the event the debt was accelerated.

-Management's plans to avoid any potential event of default include raising additional cash that would allow the Company to pay down debt in order to remain in compliance with its financial covenants.
-The Company has or is in the process of obtaining agreements with certain vendors and with certain lending institutions that allow the Company to factor additional trade receivables.
-In addition, the Company has to ability to sell its derivative financial instrument and its investment in equity securities, which had an aggregate fair market value of \$34 million as of March 31, 2022.
+Management plans to avoid any potential event of default include raising additional cash that would allow the Company to pay down debt in order to remain in compliance with its financial covenants.
+In addition, the Company has the ability to sell its derivative financial instrument, which had an aggregate fair market value of \$21 million as of June 30, 2022.
 Lastly, the Company would evaluate the timing of its capital spending and extension of its payment terms with vendors as needed.